AudriBanik/finalproject/README.md

 # Cross-Node Federated Graph Neural Network for Spatio-Temporal Data Modeling

 In this study, multiple GRU-based models and the CNFGNN architecture are investigated for their effectiveness in spatiotemporal traffic prediction tasks using the PEMS-BAY and METR-LA datasets.
 The models were evaluated based on three key metrics: RMSE for predictive accuracy, training time for computational efficiency and competence of CNFGNN in inductive settings.
-The Jupyter Notebook, named [final.ipynb](final.ipynb), contains the complete documentation and Python implementation for training, evaluation, and comparison of the models.
+The Notebook, named [final.ipynb](final.ipynb), contains the complete documentation and Python implementation for training, evaluation, and comparison of the models.
 The [inductive.ipynb](inductive.ipynb) file has the necessary setup for evaluating the performance of CNFGNN in inductive settings.
 # RMSE for CNFGNN and other base methods over 10 epochs on PEMS-BAY dataset
 ![RMSE for CNFGNN and other base methods over 10 epochs on PEMS-BAY dataset](images/compemsbay.png)
 # RMSE for CNFGNN and other base methods over 10 epochs on METR-LA dataset